raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3+1/additional Intensity | **Range:** Touch |
 | **Area:** 1 Target | **Resist:** N/A |

-When cast, this spell allows the subject to act normally throughout its Duration, regardless of other spells or effects that hinder movement or penalize attacks.
+When cast, this spell allows the subject to act normally throughout its Duration, regardless of other spells or effects that hinder Movimento or penalize attacks.
 This includes negating penalties from impeding terrain such as mud and snow.
 Under water, the subject may move at their normal land speed and swung weapons (swords, axes, clubs, maces, and so on) attack with full effect.
 This spell does not grant the ability to breathe under water, however.
-This spell negates hindering spells, such as Entangle, Slow, Hold, Paralysis, Web, and so on, regarding movement and action penalties.
+This spell negates hindering spells, such as Entangle, Slow, Hold, Paralysis, Web, and so on, regarding Movimento and action penalties.

 ---
 #### Frostbite